HeliosConnect/Documentation/docs/contributors/3-Frontend.md

 title: Frontend
 sidebar_position: 2
 ---
-# How to contribute to ou frontend
+# How to contribute to our frontend